OnlyJ22/StudyToWGU/CS 204/Ch3.md

 * Use brackets for field names with **spaces/special characters**.
 * Clauses like `WHERE` and `ORDER BY` are **optional** but useful for precision.

-Let me know if you'd like practice problems or a syntax reference sheet.

 ### Section 2: Advanced SQL SELECT Statements

 **High-Yield Buzzwords:** `SELECT`, `DISTINCT`, `ORDER BY`, `WHERE`, `GROUP BY`, `HAVING`, `LEFT`, `LIKE`, `UPPER`, `TRIM`, `CONCAT`, `SUM`, `COUNT`, `AVG`, *scalar functions*, *aggregate functions*, *wildcards*